Are Home Warranties Worth It?

 The Bottom Line

-A home warranty plan covers your home's major systems in case you need them repaired or replaced.
+A home warranty plan covers your home's appliances and major systems in case you need them repaired or replaced.
 A home warranty is different from your home insurance in that it can cover normal wear and tear on your home's major systems.